-- 1. Pull all the locking pins (arrows) out of the ladder brackets (Fig. A). - Pull the ladder down and toward you and it will swing away from the RV. - 3.
-When the brackets are extended (Fig. B), re-insert the pins (arrows) to lock the ladder in place while in use. - To return the ladder to the storage position; pull the locking pins and push the ladder up and in towards the RV. - When the ladder is in the storage position, re-insert all locking pins to prevent the ladder from opening while traveling.
+- 1. Pull all the locking pins (arrows) out of the ladder brackets (Fig. A). - 2.
+Pull the ladder down and toward you and it will swing away from the RV. - 3.
+When the brackets are extended (Fig. B), re-insert the pins (arrows) to lock the ladder in place while in use. - 4.
+To return the ladder to the storage position; pull the locking pins and push the ladder up and in towards the RV. - 5.
+When the ladder is in the storage position, re-insert all locking pins to prevent the ladder from opening while traveling.

+LADDER CAPACITY MAXIMUM

+300 lbs (136 kg)

-LADDER CAPACITY MAXIMUM 300 LBS (136 KG) DO NOT exceed the ladder maximum weight rating. ☐ The maximum rating includes the person's weight PLUS weight of it carried.
-When climbing: Always face the ladder.
-Climb slowly with weight centered between side rails.
-Keep a 3 point contact on the ladder at all times.
-3 Point contact - two hands and a foot or two feet and one hand.
-Keep hands free.
-Use of accessories such as lanyards to keep carried items tethered will keep hands free and prevent falling items. • Heavy or bulky items should be brought up only after reaching the roof. П Do not use the ladder if damaged in any way
+- DO NOT exceed the ladder maximum weight rating. - The maximum rating includes the person's weight PLUS weight of items carried. - When climbing: - Always face the ladder. - Climb slowly with weight centered between side rails. - Keep a 3 point contact on the ladder at all times. - 3 Point contact two hands and a foot or two feet and one hand. - Keep hands free. - Use of accessories such as lanyards to keep carried items tethered will keep hands free and prevent falling items. - Heavy or bulky items should be brought up only after reaching the roof.